 - Your starter isn’t sufficiently mature.
 Yes it’s bubbly, yes it’s thick, but sometimes newer starters take a while to get into the swing of things.
 It’s reasonable to expect your starter to start producing more loft in your loaves after a month or so.

 - You were heavy handed with the dough.
-Treat it gently or you’ll knock the air of it it!
+Treat it gently or you’ll knock the air out of it!

 - Your proofing time was off.
 Proofing is an art that you really just have to master with experience.
 Personally I still don’t think I am 100% with my proofing, but I’m getting better with time.